Python-SIP/sip/sphinx/directives.rst

         *code*
     %End

-This directive is used immediately after the declaration of an instance of a wrapped class or structure, or a pointer to such an instance.
+This sub-directive is used in the declaration of an instance of a wrapped class or structure, or a pointer to such an instance.
 You use it to provide handwritten code that overrides the default behaviour.

 For example::

     class Klass;

-    Klass *klassInstance;
+    Klass *klassInstance
+    {
         %AccessCode
-        // In this contrived example the C++ library we are wrapping defines
+            // In this contrived example the C++ library we are wrapping
-        // klassInstance as Klass ** (which SIP doesn't support) so we
+            // defines klassInstance as Klass ** (which SIP doesn't support) so
-        // explicitly dereference it.
+            // we explicitly dereference it.
             if (klassInstance && *klassInstance)
                 return *klassInstance;

             // This will get converted to None. return 0;
         %End
+    };

+.. seealso:: :directive:`%GetCode`, :directive:`%SetCode`

 .. directive:: %API